A Bayesian Networks Approach to Operational Risk

 Since $C_{ij}$ carry no information about the same-time correlations (see Section \ref{sec:synthetic data}), in order to study them we look at the learned structure of the networks: in Tab.\ref{tab:nets} it is shown that the number of links decreases as $T$ increases.
 This is somewhat expected since, as $T$ increases, the size of the extracted database reduces and it becomes more and more difficult to learn from it.
 However for $T \ge 80$ the algorithm of structure learning still detects the presence of some links: since the different-times correlations are extinguished for such a large $T$, they must be due to the survived same-time correlations.

-To evaluate the consistency of the whole procedure we require that, for values of $T$ such that the different-times correlations can be neglected, the value of VaR does not depend on $T$.
+In order to evaluate the consistency of the whole procedure we require that, for values of $T$ such that the different-times correlations can be neglected, the value of $\text{VaR}^{99.9\%, \, L}$ depends weakly on $T$.

-In Fig.\ref{fig:VaR} the values of VaR with respect to $T$ are represented; each point is the mean over $30$ realizations of the procedure described in Section \ref{sec:learning BNs by aggregate losses} and the standard deviations are also shown.
-Indeed from Fig.\ref{fig:VaR} it can be seen that for $T \ge 60$ the values of VaR are compatible among themselves.
-On the other hand, for $T < 60$ the different-times correlations are still present and the records belonging to the extracted database cannot be considered independent; nevertheless the learning algorithm for BNs considers them to be independent (see Section \ref{sec:bayesian networks}) and returns unreliable loss distributions: the corresponding VaR values are consequently also unreliable.
+In Fig.\ref{fig:VaR} the values of $\text{VaR}^{99.9\%, \, L}$ with respect to $T$ are represented; each point is the mean over $30$ realizations of the procedure described in Section \ref{sec:learning BNs by aggregate losses} and the standard deviations are also shown.
+Indeed from Fig.\ref{fig:VaR} it can be seen that for $T \ge 60$ the values of $\text{VaR}^{99.9\%, \, L}$ are compatible among themselves.
+On the other hand, for $T < 60$ the different-times correlations are still present and the records belonging to the extracted database cannot be considered independent; nevertheless the learning algorithm for BNs considers them to be independent (see Section \ref{sec:bayesian networks}) and returns unreliable loss distributions: the corresponding values of $\text{VaR}^{99.9\%, \, L}$ are consequently also unreliable.